Drabble/TWEB-Labo2-Poll/README.md

 ### Feature 2 : Room creation

 After clicking on the **Create new room** button, the Room creation page is displayed.
-It consits of a form allowing the user to fill in the room's name along with a **Temporary** check box to determine if the room should be temporary or persistent.
+It consits of a form allowing the user to fill in the room's name.

 ![Preview Room Creation](images/preview_room_create.png)